futurelabnz/WP-swiper/readme.md

 # WP Swiper

-WP Swiper is a basic WordPress template bases on Angular.js.
-The aim at this stage is to make a template that you can navigate without or with very little clicks.
-The template should be very quick no matter how many pages there is in navigation menu and should use WordPress API to get data.
+WP Swiper is a basic WordPress template based on Swiper JS.
+It generates automatically vertical slides as pages (based on menu assignment) and horizontal slides based on subpages (children of menu pages).

+To see example view www.webhatchery.co.nz

 More to follow